pythonarcade/arcade/doc/examples/platform_tutorial/index.rst

 Add Coins And Sound
 ~~~~~~~~~~~~~~~~~~~

-Try adding more than just coins.
+The code below adds coins that we can collect.
+It also adds a sound to be played
+when the user hits a coin, or presses the jump button.

+We check to see if the user hits a coin by the ``arcade.check_for_collision_with_list``
+function.
+Just pass the player sprite, along with a ``SpriteList`` that holds
+the coins.
+The function returns a list of coins in contact with the player sprite.
+If no coins are in contact, the list is empty.

+The method ``Sprite.remove_from_sprite_lists`` will remove that sprite from all
+lists, and effectively the game.

 Notice that any transparent "white-space" around the image counts as the hitbox.
 You can trim the space, or in the second section, we'll show you how to specify
 the hitbox.

-You could subclass the coin sprite and add an attribute for a score value.
-Then
-you could have coins worth one point, and gems worth 5, 10, and 15 points.

 .. literalinclude:: ../../../arcade/examples/platform_tutorial/06_coins_and_sound.py
     :caption: Add Coins and Sound
     :linenos:
     :emphasize-lines: 55-57, 71, 99-104, 128, 149-159

+Try adding more than just coins.

+You could subclass the coin sprite and add an attribute for a score value.
+Then
+you could have coins worth one point, and gems worth 5, 10, and 15 points.

 Display The Score
 ~~~~~~~~~~~~~~~~~

-Now we need to display the score on the screen.
+Now that we can collect coins and get points, we need a way to display the score on the screen.

 This is a bit more complex
 than just drawing the score at the same x, y location every time because